sbui-phunware/IOS-Sample/README.md

 ```swift
 PWBanner(placement, parentViewController, position)
 ```
--placement (currently, only one placement should be returned from Phunware, but in the future a list may be returned.
+- placement (currently, only one placement should be returned from Phunware, but in the future a list may be returned.
 For now, only placement[0] will ever be used.
--parentViewController (This is the containing controller that should house the banner.
+- parentViewController (This is the containing controller that should house the banner.
 Typically this will be the view controller doing the banner request)
--position (A string constant noting where the banner should appear on screen.
+- position (A string constant noting where the banner should appear on screen.
 Positions values can be found in Phunware.MRAIDConstants)

-## Retrieving a banner:
+## Retrieving a Banner:

 Width and height are optional here.
 Most of the time the width and height will come from the zone in your Phunware configuration but if that is not set, you may want to set a fallback here.

 ```swift
     let config = PlacementRequestConfig(accountId: 174812, zoneId: 335387, width:320, height:50, customExtras:nil)
     Phunware.requestPlacement(with: config) { response in